-Now multiply the inseam length by 1.09 to get the perfect saddle height from the pedal platform (while pedals are at vertical position).
-109% method is comparatively more accurate method.
+Now multiply the inseam length by 1.09 to get the perfect saddle height from the pedal platform (while pedals are at the vertical position).
+109% method is a comparatively more accurate method.

-There is another way to get perfect saddle height.
+There is another way to get the perfect saddle height.

 The distance from the center of the bottom bracket to the top of the saddle = Inseam length x 0.883

 Take a look at the following image.
-It shows both the methods.
+It shows both methods.

 Step 2.
 Find correct bike saddle angle